MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 - Registered ISP – The ISP from which the activity was performed.

 - Source - Search by the source from which the activity was detected.
 Source can be any of the following:
-  - App connector - logs coming directly from the app’s API connector.
+  - App connector - logs coming directly from the app's API connector.
   - App connector analysis - Cloud App Security enrichments based on information scan by the API connector.

 - User – The user who performed the activity, which can be filtered into domain, group, name, or organization.
-In order to filter activities with no specific user, you can use the ‘is not set’ operator.
+In order to filter activities with no specific user, you can use the 'is not set' operator.
   - User domain - Search for a specific user domain.
   - User organization – The organizational unit of the user who performed the activity, for example, all activities performed by EMEA_marketing users.
 This is only relevant for connected G Suite instances using organizational units.
   - User group – Specific user groups that you can import from connected apps, for example, Office 365 administrators.